annashipman/mac_setup/README.md

    Note: if copying over a project with an existing VM, it won't run out of the box.
 You need to [update the `creator_uid`](https://github.com/hashicorp/vagrant/issues/8630#issuecomment-314219746).

+1. Install backblaze.
+Can brew install --cask, but it downloads an installer that you then have to open, so this is a manual step, for now.
+Also set up Time MAchine back ups.

 1. Finally, install Ruby.
 This is a separate script as it takes AGES.
 Do when you're about to make a cup of tea.

 ```